 Taste of Jiang Nan: Addictive spicy & numbing one-bite dumplings; a must-try at Maxwell Food Centre

 Even after familiarising myself with so many stalls in Maxwell Food Centre in Chinatown, I recently found another new favourite — Taste of Jiang Nan.
-Specialising in sheng jian bao (pan-fried buns), this stall is often overshadowed by the more popular stalls in the area.
+This stall is often overshadowed by the more popular stalls in the area.

 After my research, I was gunning for a piece of their pork chop slab, which is served neatly atop a bed of noodles.
 However, no such item was available during my visit.
 Slightly taken aback, I waited for others to place their orders before deciding on which items to try.